Steve Claridge: Later playing and management career

 Claridge came out of retirement once more in October 2011 when he signed for Gosport Borough of the Southern League Division One South & West as player-coach.
 He scored the only goal of his Gosport debut, in the FA Trophy against Southern League side Sholing; his first league goal came a week later in a 2–1 defeat of Mangotsfield United.
 Gosport were promoted to the Southern League Premier Division courtesy of Claridge's two goals in the play-off final against Poole Town on 7 May 2012.
 Having been losing 1–0, Claridge scored an equaliser in the first minute of injury time to send the tie to extra time, and completed a 3–1 win in the 98th minute to help Gosport return to the Premier Division after a 22-year absence.
 Immediately after the game he claimed it was "more than likely [his] last game", but later admitted he was considering playing for a further season following Gosport's promotion.

 The 51-year-old Claridge made up the numbers for Salisbury in a pre-season friendly against Portsmouth in July 2017; Salisbury lost 3–0.
 On 15 August, he named himself as one of only four substitutes and came on for what the Salisbury Journal dubbed "a short cameo" in a Southern League Division One South & West match against Paulton Rovers that ended as a 2–2 draw.
 He started Salisbury's next match, a 3–2 FA Cup victory over Fareham Town, substituting himself off after 71 minutes because of broken bones that decided his retirement from playing.

+In July 2023, Claridge was appointed manager of Wessex Football League Division One club Fleetlands having been a long-time friend of the chairman.

+In August 2025 following the sacking of Warren Feeney, Claridge was once again appointed as manager of Weymouth.